-- 1. Determination of properties of foundry sand [1,11,12] - 2.
-Understand the foundry melting practice [1,11] - 3.
-Develop basic welding skills in manual arc welding processes [1,2,11,12] - 4.
-Analysis the weldment microstructure [2,7,9] - Analyze the various metallurgical factors affecting mechanical properties of different metals and alloys [2, 1, 11]
+1. At the end of the course student will be able Determination of properties of foundry sand [1,11,12] 2.
+Understand the foundry melting practice [1,11] 3.
+Develop basic welding skills in manual arc welding processes [1,2,11,12] 4.
+Analysis the weldment microstructure [2,7,9] 5.
+Analyze the various metallurgical factors affecting mechanical properties of different metals and alloys [2, 1, 11]